cmsj/cmsj.github.io/_posts/2017-06-22-home-pro-part-1-nas.md

 For now, the containers are running on an Intel NUC (which will also be covered in an upcoming post) and the Synology is focussed on file sharing.

+## Open Source

+Synology's NAS products are based on Linux, Samba, netatalk and a variety of other Open Source projects, with their custom management GUI on top.
+They do [publish source](https://sourceforge.net/projects/dsgpl/files/Synology%20NAS%20GPL%20Source/), but it's usually a little slow to arrive on the site, and it's not particularly easy (or in some cases even possible) to rebuild in a way that lets you actively customise the device.

 ## Conclusion

 Overall, I like the Synology, but I think if I'd known about the Docker issue, I might have built my own machine and put something like [FreeNAS](http://www.freenas.org/) on it.
 More work, less support, but more flexibility.